 - are able to use a high level of mastery in order to work with the curriculum objectives taught

 It is important to recognise that not all More Able pupils are obvious achievers and need enrichment and extension activities to promote their talents further.
 Many actually under achieve – their potential is masked by factors such as frustration, low self-esteem, Special Educational Needs, lack of challenge, and low teacher/parent expectations.
-At Felsted, we are committed to ensuring that the provision for the More Able children is personal and fully
+At Felsted, we are committed to ensuring that the provision for the More Able children is personal and fully provided for.

 APTITUDES IN ENGLISH AND MATHEMATICS